for the Making Art Everyday Challenge

 Pssst!
 You can also save the image above to fill in however you’d like.

-First, download January’s Progress Tracker (its a .Procreate file, so you can keep track of your progress right in Procreate!)
+First, download April’s Progress Tracker (its a .Procreate file, so you can keep track of your progress right in Procreate!)

 Open the Procreate file and write in your two goals in the blue section.